Impressionism: Content and composition

 Another major influence was Japanese ukiyo-e art prints (Japonism).
 The art of these prints contributed significantly to the "snapshot" angles and unconventional compositions that became characteristic of Impressionism.
-An example is Monet's Jardin à Sainte-Adresse, 1867, with its bold blocks of colour and composition on a strong diagonal slant showing the influence of Japanese prints.
+An example is Monet's Jardin à Sainte-Adresse (1867), with its bold blocks of colour and composition on a strong diagonal slant showing the influence of Japanese prints.

 Edgar Degas was both an avid photographer and a collector of Japanese prints.
 His The Dance Class (La classe de danse) of 1874 shows both influences in its asymmetrical composition.
 The dancers are seemingly caught off guard in various awkward poses, leaving an expanse of empty floor space in the lower right quadrant.
-He also captured his dancers in sculpture, such as the Little Dancer of Fourteen Years.